opencarecc/opencareMakerPlaybook/point_out_the_desired_outcomes.md

 **Deliverables**

--- Detailed brief with:
+3. Detailed brief with:

-- references to user needs
+  4. References to user needs
-- and proposed solutions (including the ones that have not been selected)
+  5. Proposed solutions (including the ones that have not been selected)

--- Important documents related to the brainstorm session(s):
+3. Important documents related to the brainstorm session(s):

-* Transcriptions
+  4. Transcriptions
-* Sketches
+  5. Sketches
-* Flow charts
+  6. Flow charts

--- A list of possible testers
+3. A list of possible testers

--- Eventually a list of people who will participate in the prototyping phase and the skills that they can bring to the table
+4. Eventually a list of people who will participate in the prototyping phase and the skills that they can bring to the table